 The falling prices of prepaid cellphone access in Myanmar brilliantly demonstrate competition in action.
 In the early aughts, buying a cellular SIM in Myanmar cost $3,000 in 2001, and $250 as late as 2013.
 (Even then, they were still so rare that you needed to win a lottery to get one.)

-What's the difference between then and now?
 Before 2013, the state-owned Myanmar Post and Telecommunication (MPT) had a stranglehold on cellular networks all over Myanmar.
-Now MPT has plenty of competition from two foreign upstarts: the Qatar-based Ooredoo and the the Norway-based Telenor.
+MPT soon got plenty of competition from three foreign upstarts: the Qatar-based Ooredoo, the Norway-based Telenor and the Vietnam-based Mytel.
 Good news for anyone desperate to avoid sky-high roaming charges in Southeast Asia.

-- Editor's note: prices are subject to constant change; for the most current pricing on each prepaid product, please visit their official sites linked below.
-For more essential information for newbies, read our essential Myanmar travel tips for visitors.
+- Editor's note: prices are subject to constant change; for the most current pricing on each prepaid product, please visit their official sites.

 MPT: For Near-Nationwide Coverage